ezsystems/ezpublish-kernel/doc/specifications/cache/context_aware_http_cache.md

 It is of course possible to make HTTP cache vary thanks to the `Vary` response header, but this header can only be based on one of the request headers (e.g. `Accept-Encoding`).
-Thus, to make the cache vary on a specific context (e.g. a hash based on a user roles), this context must be present in the original request.
+Thus, to make the cache vary on a specific context (e.g. a hash based on a user roles and limitations), this context must be present in the original request.

 ## Solution